Mc141/PRJ381-data-preprocessing/docs/overview.rst

 Project Purpose
 ---------------

-The PRJ381 Data Preprocessing API is a comprehensive machine learning data preparation service designed for species distribution modeling and transfer learning applications.
-It serves as a complete pipeline for creating high-quality training datasets from global biodiversity data enriched with authentic environmental variables.
+The PRJ381 Species Distribution Modeling API is a production-ready FastAPI service designed for invasive species risk assessment and transfer learning.
+It provides a complete pipeline for creating ML-ready datasets from global biodiversity data enriched with real environmental variables (WorldClim climate + SRTM elevation).

 Key Features
 ------------